locationtech/geomesa/docs/user/hbase/index.rst

 .. _Apache HBase: https://hbase.apache.org/

-To get started with the HBase Data Store, try the :doc:`/tutorials/geomesa-quickstart-hbase` tutorial.
+To get started with the HBase Data Store, try the :doc:`/tutorials/geomesa-quickstart-hbase` tutorial or the :doc:`/tutorials/geomesa-hbase-s3-on-aws` tutorial for using HBase backed by S3 instead of HDFS.

 .. toctree::
     :maxdepth: 1